GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ![](images/2022-11-26-02-35-51.png)

-good
+Okay

 ---

 #### <Advanced>

-## If unapproved, output a message that it is under review
+## If it is not approved, send a message saying it is under review.

 - Open the `Design` menu on the pet_list_for_advisor screen
 - Add `Popup`
-- Add a text Element above the `Popup` with a message that it is under review
+- Add a text element above `Popup` to write a message that it is under review
 ![bg right w:700](images/2021-11-20-08-33-33.png)

 ---

 #### <Advanced>

-- Go to Workflow from menu
+- Go to Workflow from the menu
 - Click `Click here to add an event..`>`Page is loaded`
-- Click here to add an action..`>`Element Actions`>`Show`
+- `Click here to add an action..`>`Element Actions`>`Show`
 - Specify `Popup A` for Element
-- Specify `Current User` ``s Approved As Advisor` `is "no"` for Only when
+- Specify `Current User` `'s Approved As Advisor` `is "no"` for Only when

 ![bg right w:600](images/2021-11-20-08-38-07.png)